The Complete Honest Hands-On Review Of Panasonic EVA1

 Again, this might be a cost-saving decision.

-I am told it is also partly because it has a very low power draw.
+It is also partly because it has a very low power draw.

 So battery times are good – I can usually last one day of continuous shooting on two big batteries, and a Vlock will last longer than you will).

 But basically, it is pretty much useless on its outside – in part because it is so damn shiny for some reason?!
-Many users (lovingly?!) refer to the LCD as ‘the mirror’.
+Many users (lovingly?!) refer to the LCD as ‘the mirror.’

 You need to factor in a 3rd party loupe or EVF